calliope-edu/pxt-calliope/docs/device/usb/windows-edge.md

-# Uploading from Microsoft Edge on Windows
+# Transferring from Microsoft Edge on Windows

-How to compile, transfer, and run a program on your Calliope mini on **Microsoft Edge**.
+How to compile, transfer, and run a program on your micro:bit with **Microsoft Edge**.

-While you're writing and testing your programs, you'll mostly be [running them in the simulator](/device/simulator), but once you've finished your program you can **compile** it and run it on your Calliope mini.
+While you're writing and testing your programs, you'll mostly be [running them in the simulator](/device/simulator), but once you've finished your program you can **compile** it and run it on your micro:bit.

 ## Transfer using a WebUSB connection

+With Microsoft Edge (version 79 and newer), you can transfer your program to the @boardname@ with a single click.
+If your browser supports WebUSB, you can use the **one-click download** feature to send your programs to the @boardname@.
+See the [WebUSB](/device/usb/webusb) page to learn how to pair your @boardname@ with a computer and transfer your programs with a single click.

+## Downloading your program as file

+The basic steps are:

-1. Connect your @boardname@ to your computer via USB
+1. Connect your @boardname@ to your computer with a USB cable (use an A-Male to Micro USB cable)
 2. Click **Download** to download the `.hex` file
-3. Click the **Save As** button in the bottom bar and save the `.hex` file into the MINI drive
+3. Click the **Save As** button in the bottom bar and save the `.hex` file into the MICROBIT drive

-## Requirements

-You need the following things to transfer and run a script on your Calliope mini:

-* A-Male to Micro USB cable to connect your computer to your Calliope mini.
-This is the same cable that is commonly used to connect a smart phone to a computer.
-* A PC running Windows 7 or later, or a Mac running OS X 10.6 or later

-## Step 1: Connect your Calliope mini to your computer
+### Step 1: Connect your micro:bit to your computer

-First, connect the Calliope mini:
+First, connect the micro:bit:

-1. Connect the small end of the USB cable to the micro USB port on your Calliope mini.
+1. Connect the small end of the USB cable to the micro USB port on your micro:bit.

 2. Connect the other end of the USB cable to a USB port on your computer.

-Your computer should recognise your Calliope mini as a new drive.
-On computers running Windows, `MINI` appears as a drive under Devices and drives.
+Your computer should recognise your micro:bit as a new drive.
+On computers running Windows, `MICROBIT` appears as a drive under Devices and drives.
 On a Mac it appears as a new drive under Devices.

 ![](/static/mb/device/usb-windows-device.jpg)